Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 Even if your popular blog posts were mostly about concepts rather than practical implementations, you could easily break the concept into a set of most-asked questions, each of which you can convert into a chapter.
 Why not check if you already have the basics of a great book in your blog?

-2. Check out your competitors’ ebooks: try to outdo their bestsellers with updated, upgraded content
+2. Outdo your competitors’ bestsellers with updated, upgraded content

 Doubtless you may have heard of Brian Dean’s famous “Skyscraper Technique”.
 Brian Dean, who is the last word on backlinks for SEO, created a concept to get your blog posts well-ranked on Google.
 He suggested that you should look at the No. #1 ranked post on Google for any topic and then outdo it by miles – you must create an updated, upgraded, 100X version of it, like you’re building a skyscraper next to a single-level house.